What is Carbon Monoxide?

 Acute poisoning occurs by breathing large amounts of carbon monoxide over a short period of time.
 Whereas, chronic poisoning occurs by breathing small amounts of carbon monoxide, over an extended period of time.

 The severity of poisoning and the subsequent symptoms depend on the total amount of carbon monoxide breathed over time, as well as the person’s physiological condition.
-Once carbon monoxide reaches the bloodstream, it quickly starves the body of oxygen, causing asphyxiation.
+Once carbon monoxide reaches the bloodstream, it quickly starves the body of oxygen, causing hypoxia.

 It can also cause toxic overload up to several weeks later, which can interfere with fundamental organ and gland functions.